2014 State of the Court Address

-On September 27, 2011, at the Eastern District of Texas Bench and Bar, Chief Judge Randall R. Rader highlighted areas deserving of attention to improve patent litigation.
-A pdf of this can be found here.
+The September 27, 2011 Eastern District of Texas Bench and Bar highlighted areas deserving of attention in approving trial court patent litigation.
+Remarks of then Chief Judge Randall Rader can be found here.
 Chief Judge Rader cited six important areas of focus for both Bench and Bar consideration and improvement, including the problem of excess e-discovery.
-A model order planning group proposed a "Model Order on E-Discovery in Patent Cases".
-That model order can be found here.
+A potential "Model Order on E-Discovery in Patent Cases" can be found here.

 FCBA Jury Instructions